Team-Deimos-IIT-Mandi/.github/profile/README.md

 - Project overview
 - Architecture diagrams (if applicable)
 - Setup and installation instructions
-- How to contribute
 - Dependencies
 - Video demos
-- License (if any)

 ### 2. Clean Folder Structure